 Goal 6: Facilities Objective 6.1 To ensure that the Milton Public Schools has sufficient classroom and other space for its expanding enrollment and that its facilities provide adequate elements necessary for a strong 21st century education.
-Provide sufficient dedicated classroom and other related space for our expanding enrollment Activity Responsible Person Timeline Expected Outcome Responsible Needed (Facilities, Personnel, Instructional Materials/Supplies) 6.1.1 Using current enrollment and NESDEC study of enrollment trends, generate and prioritize a list of options for ways to deal with space needs Assistant Superintendent for Business Affairs and Facilities Advisory Committee Annually in November Short term and long term options to meet needs based on accurate enrollment projections NESDEC membership 6.1.2 Contract for a study for architectural services to explore the options generated in 6.1.1 and to analyze cost implications of each option Facilities Advisory Committee and School Committee Fall 2018 Facilities Study Report with conclusions that guide decision making Funding for facilities study

-6.1.3 Conduct public awareness campaign to inform the public of the need for space to accommodate increased enrollment and to share options that have been considered (including presentation on this issue at Town Meeting 2019) Facilities Advisory Committee 2018-19 and ongoing Public gains awareness about needs of schools relative to enrollment growth Regular communication with public via various means 6.1.4 If needed/appropriate, request that Town Meeting authorize a School Building Committee at Town Meeting 2019 to: a.
-Develop a plan, including cost estimates, for needed facilities expansion and enhancements to meet enrollment needs; b.
-Seek approval from Town Meeting and voters for the recommended facilities adaptation or expansion; c.
-Develop, approve and oversee the construction or adaptation of needed facilities School Committee with guidance from Facilities Advisory Committee 2019 and ongoing Establishment of School Building Committee, if deemed appropriate
+Provide sufficient dedicated classroom and other related space for our expanding enrollment Activity Responsible Person Timeline Expected Outcome Responsible Needed (Facilities, Personnel, Instructional Materials/Supplies) 6.1.1 Using current enrollment and NESDEC study of enrollment trends, generate and prioritize a list of options for ways to deal with space needs Assistant Superintendent for Business Affairs and Facilities Advisory Committee Annually in November Short term and long term options to meet needs based on accurate enrollment projections NESDEC membership 6.1.2 Contract for a study for architectural services to explore the options generated in 6.1.1 and to analyze cost implications of each option Facilities Advisory Committee and School Committee Fall 2018 Facilities Study Report with conclusions that guide decision making Funding for facilities study campaign to i the need for s increased enr options that h (including pre public awareness inform the public of pace to accommodate collment and to share have been considered esentation on this Meeting 2019) Facilities Advisory Committee 2018-19 and ongoing Public gains awareness about needs of schools relative to enrollment growth Regular communication with public via various means request that Tauthorize a So Committee at to: a.
+Develor cost est facilitie enhance enrolls b.
+Seek a Meeting recommandapta c.
+Develor overse chool Building Town Meeting 2019 op a plan, including stimates, for needed es expansion and cements to meet ment needs; pproval from Town ag and voters for the mended facilities ation or expansion; op, approve and the the construction or extion of needed School Committee with guidance from Facilities Advisory Committee 2019 and ongoing Establishment of School Building Committee, if deemed appropriate